 Courses run in each of the three terms in both Bath and Bristol.
 Contact us for the dates and times of the next course in your area.
 For the next course also see above.

-Oddfellow's Hall, White Ladies Road, Bristol and Still Point, Bath.
+Oddfellow's Hall, White Ladies Road or Steiner Hall, Redlands Rd, Bristol and Lansdown Grove Hotel, Bath.

 For further information or to book a place, please contact Philippa Vick on; telephone: 01225 445532 email: firstname.lastname@example.org